ibm-cloud-docs/sap/sap-terraform-automate-hana-standalone-vsi.md

     ``terraform plan``

-    You must enter a HANA main password.
+    You must enter an SAP HANA main password.

-    The HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+    The SAP HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
 It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).

 9. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the ``input.auto.tfvars`` file to correct resources and run ``terraform plan`` again.